BSidesROC/BSidesROC.github.io/sponsorships.md

 {:.text-white}
 # Sponsorships

 Thanks for your interest in sponsoring BSidesROC 2023!
-Our official sponsorship information kit is coming soon!
-This document describes the tiers offered, along with perks and costs of each.
+[Our official sponsorship information kit](/assets/doc/FINAL_BSides_Rochester_Sponsor_Info_2022.pdf), describes the tiers offered, along with perks and costs of each.
 Please send e-mail to info at bsidesroc.com to let us know which you'd like to move forward with.

 The infographics below summarize our attendees: